Raychy/task_manager/README.md

 # Task Manager

-This project is a Task Manager application built with Flutter.
-The application allows users to create, edit, delete, and manage tasks.
-Tasks can have titles, descriptions, estimated hours to complete, and due dates.
-The application uses the `Provider` package for state management and `SharedPreferences` for local storage.
+The Task Manager App is a simple mobile application built with Flutter.
+It allows users to manage their tasks efficiently by providing functionalities such as adding, updating, deleting, and viewing tasks.
+The app also allows users to filter tasks by status (e.g., Pending or Completed).

 ## Features

-- Add new tasks with title, description, estimated hours, and due date.
+- Add new tasks with title, description(optional), estimated hours, and due date.
 - Edit existing tasks.
 - Delete tasks.
 - Mark tasks as completed.